bikeindex/bikewise/README.markdown

 Incidents uses meta for pagination.
 You can include page number (`page`) and incidents per page (`per_page`) in your query - [api/v1/incidents?page=2&per_page_42](https://bikewise.bikeindex.org/api/v1/incidents?page=2&per_page_42).

 Locations is too raw and gritty for that bullshit.
 Locations returns the first 1,000 matching your query.
-Unless you pass `all=true`, in which case it will just give you all of them.
+Unless you pass `all=true`, in which case it will do that.

+### Showing incidents

+You can also show an individual incident (particularly useful when you get the id from the location) - [api/v1/locations/42](https://bikewise.bikeindex.org/api/v1/locations/42).

 ### Creating incidents